How to Create an Email Campaign That Gets Results

 To understand how your campaigns are doing, you need to watch a few key performance indicators (KPIs).
 Start with the basics: open rate, click-through rate (CTR), conversion rate, and bounce rate.
 While industry benchmarks can be a helpful starting point—most see open rates between 15% and 25%—your most important comparison is your own past performance.
 Email marketing can offer a huge return on your money, so tracking these metrics helps you prove the value of your work and identify what resonates with your specific audience.
 Success isn't about hitting a universal number; it's about continuous improvement.

-Set Up Analytics and Tracking
+How to Set Up Your Analytics and Tracking

 You can’t improve what you don’t measure.
 Luckily, most email marketing platforms, including our system at ScaledMail, have built-in analytics that make tracking easy.
 Before you launch any campaign, make sure your tracking is properly configured.
 This means going beyond basic open and click rates.
 Use UTM parameters in your links to see how email traffic behaves on your website.
 The goal is to track key metrics that assess your campaign's effectiveness.
 This data is what will inform your future efforts and help you make smarter, data-driven decisions instead of relying on guesswork.

-How to Run A/B Tests
+How to Run Effective A/B Tests

 A/B testing, or split testing, is your secret weapon for optimization.
 It involves sending two variations of an email to a small portion of your audience to see which one performs better.
 You can test almost anything, but it's best to change only one element at a time for clear results.
 Start with high-impact elements like your subject line, sender name, call-to-action (CTA), or even the length of your email.
 Testing helps you learn what truly works for your subscribers.
 Once you have a winner, you can send that version to the rest of your list with confidence, knowing you've already improved your chances of success.